Feeding Hungry People

 Here Jesus is saying we are to love even those who would persecute us.
 Those cannot be believers.

 Since love is an action of helping others with their needs, we have our answer.
 We are to give food to whoever asks for food.
 Is that what Jesus did?
-Well... no. The following takes place on the morning after Jesus fed the 5000:
+Well... no. The following takes place on the morning after Jesus fed 5000 men, plus their wives, and other women, and children, possibly about 15,000 people all together:

 So when the crowd saw that Jesus was not there, nor His disciples, they themselves got into the small boats and came to Capernaum, looking for Jesus.
 And when they found Him on the other side of the sea, they said to Him, “Rabbi, when did You get here?”
 Jesus answered them and said, “Truly, truly, I say to you, you seek Me, not because you saw signs, but because you ate some of the loaves and were filled.
 Do not work for the food that perishes, but for the food that lasts for eternal life, which the Son of Man will give you, for on Him the Father, God, has set His seal.” - John 6:24-27

-The crowd from the day before had followed Jesus, looking food.
+The crowd from the day before had followed Jesus, looking for food.
 He had given them an evening meal, now they were looking for breakfast.
 What does Jesus do?
 He addresses their greatest need, the need for spiritual food.
-They need eternal life.
+Their real need was eternal life.

 Why did He feed everyone the previous day?